Monthly Archives: January 2016

 Have you resolved to be more connected to those who share your interests?
 Or maybe you're new to gardening and want to learn from seasoned masters?
 No matter what your reason, if you're looking for quick 140-character bursts of gardening advice, we have some new friends for you.

-To start of the new year, we wanted to select 10 of our favorite gardening blogs to highlight.
+Here are 10 of our favorite gardening blogs.
 We think you will like them too.
 We tried to select a diverse group of blogs, who write (and film) about different subjects and from different areas in the country.
 These blogs are in no particular order, because ranking them was an impossible task.
 Without further adieu:

 Credit: Reginaldo Vasconcelos 2015[/caption]